cns-iu/phi/data/README.md

 # Data Collection

-Data was collected for 15 primary investigators awarded a grant as part of the IU Addictions Grand Challenge I grant process.
+Data was collected for 15 primary investigators awarded a grant as part of the Precision Health Initiative (PHI) Grand Challenge grant process.

 ## Web of Science Queries Used